-PY3 single-pigment yellow is usually called Hansa Yellow Light and sometimes called Lemon Yellow.
+PY3 single-pigment lemon yellow that is usually called Hansa Yellow Light.
 It’s a semi-opaque, bold, bright light yellow with a cool/greenish cast.
-Similar to PY175 Lemon Yellows, but more opaque, and usually looks bolder as a result.

 Observations of Daniel Smith Hansa Yellow Light